Dai-Wenhan/dai-wenhan.github.io/blurbs.md

 ### Notes for Seminar Talks

 - [**Stalks of automorphic Vogan sheaves for the Steinberg parameter of GL_n**](./blurbs/St-stalks.pdf). <br/>
-  _Notes for talk on [LArGe NEW Seminar](http://www.davidrenshawhansen.net/largenew.html), National University of Singapore, September 2025._
+  _Notes for talk on [LArGe NEW Seminar](http://www.davidrenshawhansen.net/largenew.html).
+National University of Singapore, 2025._

 - [**Hyperspherical Hamiltonian varieties**](./blurbs/hamiltonian.pdf) (with **Xiangqian Yang**). <br/>
-  _Notes for two seminar talks on relative Langlands duality, 2023._
+  _Notes for two seminar talks on relative Langlands duality.
+Peking University, 2023._

 - [**On Lusztig's middle extension of perverse sheaves**](./blurbs/MidExt.pdf). <br/>
-  _A survey adapted from an undergraduate seminar talk about Springer theory, 2022._
+  _A survey adapted from an undergraduate seminar talk about Springer theory.
+Peking University, 2022._

 ### Lecture Notes